“We’re all just thrown in here together, in a world full of chaos and confusion. A world full of questions and no answers.”

 Contrary to lukewarm – or even bashing – critic reviews, audiences seem to have a different opinion on Frank Oz’s 2007 black comedy, or rather farce, Death at a Funeral.
 This is why, perhaps, its 2010 American remake (directed by Neil LaBute) is currently trending on Netflix.

 The original film delivers quirky, rigid British humour in the perfect setting – a funeral.
 What starts off as a solemn situation soon dissolves into slapstick humour, followed by repeated mishaps that leave you in stitches.
 All the more, perhaps, because they remind you of how you had to stifle your giggles at a funeral you have been to before.

-Undoubtedly, the film strives to capture some of the essence of the 1960s madcap comedies featuring Peter Sellers, but leaves much to be desired – despite the cast’s dedicated performances.
+Undoubtedly, the film strives to capture some of the essence of the 1960s madcap comedies featuring Peter Sellers, but leaves much to be desired, despite the cast’s dedicated performances.
 What pulls you in is the crackling tension between propriety and indecency, which manifests itself in the form of knee-jerk reactions and vulgarity.
-Remember to watch the rolling credits, as they include delicious bloopers of the cast breaking character and giving in to the hilarity of the moment.
+Remember to watch the rolling credits, as they include delicious bloopers of the cast breaking character.

 Amazon, hulu, Vudu, Google Play Movies